 Click the Launch Stack button next to the Single-machine deployment of Windows 2016 option.

-Use the default selections on the Select Template page, and click Next.
+Use the default selections on the Create Stack page, and click Next.

-Refer to the document, Geog865CloudFormationParameters, in our course management system for details on what to enter on the Parameters page of the stack creation.
+Refer to the document, Geog865CloudFormationParameters, in our course management system for details on what to enter on the Specify Stack Details page of the stack creation.
 You will find it in the Lesson 2 Module.
 In this section, you will provide a name for your Instance, the Elastic IP you'll associate with it, what type of AWS machine you'd like it to run on, all the license files for Enterprise/Server/Portal, passwords for the Windows and ArcGIS user accounts that will be created, your fully-qualified domain name, and the SSL Certificate that will secure your site.
 You may leave all other settings at their defaults.
 When you've entered all the information, click Next.

 Check the box acknowledging the IAM resources note, and click Create.